 Hereto, the local project’s partners – FCA-CRF, NXP and The Amsterdam Practical Trial- tested the information exchange between test cars and road infrastructure to support the self-driving task of vehicles.

-The partners used different communication techniques (hybrid) in different traffic situations, to test the time needed for information transmission and the status of data when they reach the car from smart traffic lights or roadworks.
-For the cellulair /cloud communication TLEX was used to connect the road infrastructure with the cars.
+Therefore, the partners used different communication techniques (hybrid) in various traffic situations.
+First of all, they tested the time needed for information transmission and data status when they reach the car from smart traffic lights or roadworks.
+Secondly, for cellular/cloud communication, the partners used TLEX to connect the road infrastructure with vehicles.

-The event was successful and allowed the consortium to collect useful data for further simulations and analysis, identifying the aspects to be refined for the second Test week this fall.
-The test area will be expanded to the highway A5 and A9 and the city center of Amsterdam (urban road).
-For the expanded test the road infrastructure on the A5 and A will also be connected to TLEX.
+Additionally, the partners will expand the test area to highways A5 and A9 and the city centre of Amsterdam (urban road).
+For the expanded test, they will also connect the road infrastructure on the A5 and A9 to TLEX.

-CONCORDA is a public-private, co-financed, large-scale cross-border project, aimed at pre-testing the employment of connected and automated driving on highways and within (inter)urban environments.
-CONCORDA is preparing Europe for automated driving and truck platooning, which requires not only smart vehicles, but also a high-quality and digital road infrastructure.
+CONCORDA is a public-private, co-financed, large-scale cross-border project.
+It aims to pre-test the employment of connected and automated driving on highways and within (inter)urban environments.
+CONCORDA is preparing Europe for automated driving and truck platooning, requiring smart vehicles and high-quality digital road infrastructure.